 • 6-minute digest (English)

-Selected for Japan Cultural Expo 2.0: Special Yabusame on June 2
+Selected for Japan Cultural Expo 2.0: Venue’s Final Yabusame on September 23

-A special yabusame event will be held at the Yabusame Kamakura Ground on June 2.
+On September 23 a special yabusame event will be held at the Yabusame Kamakura Ground, the venue’s final event.
 It will be a rare opportunity to experience up close the dynamic power and excitement of yabusame.
-Additionally, workshops and other hands-on activities will be offered at the venue, allowing visitors to feel closer to the history and culture of Kamakura.
+Additionally, workshops and other hands-on activities will be offered, allowing visitors to feel closer to the history and culture of Kamakura.

 Venue